n-kmron/mylinux/instructions.md

 In the configuration panel,
 > Gentoo Linux > Support > support for init > systemd

-> Device drivers > Generic driver opt > Maintain a devtmpfs filesystem to mount at /dev
+> Device drivers > Generic driver options > Maintain a devtmpfs filesystem to mount at /dev

 > skip NMVE (we don't have it)

-> Enable block layer > partition type > advanced > EFI
+> Enable the block layer > partition type > advanced > EFI GUID partition support

 > File system > DOS/FAT/MSDOS > check the 2 NTFS